spruceUI/AutoUpdater/README.md

 # Spruce Auto Updater
-This is for updating your existing spruce install and for versions 2.3.0 and below.
+This is for updating your existing spruce install of versions 2.3.0 and below.
 This will allow you to update to the latest version of Spruce painlessly and keep all your relevant configurations and settings.

 If you are looking for first time installation instructions go to our wiki on the spruceUI repo

 [Spruce Install Instructions](https://github.com/spruceUI/spruceOS/wiki/Installation-Instructions)

-If you are on spruce 3.0.0 or above you do not need this, it should be included in some form on those versions.
+If you are on spruce 3.0.0 or above you do not need this, it is included in these versions.

 ## Preparation

 You don't need to do much except make sure you have enough free space on your SDCard for the latest version of spruce, and some room to spare.
 Make sure you have at least 30% battery left or charging when you run the updater.

-Your SDCard and A30

 ## Usage
 To use this get the latest release and plug your A30's SDCard into your computer.
 AutoUpdater should be a contained zip file with all the parts you'll need to update your spruce install.
 You'll need the latest AutoUpdater compatiblie spruce file.